LuminesenceProject/LumiOS/README.md

 If this code is modified and redistributed, the following conditions must be met:
 - All modifications must be clearly disclosed to the user on the loading screen.
 - A direct link to the modified source code must be provided.
+- A direct link to [LumiOS](https://github.com/LuminesenceProject/LumiOS) must also be provided.
-- You agree to all future versions of the terms
+- You agree to all future versions of the terms.